-The name and address of the customer associated with the IP Address 100.15.183.198 is relevant because it will help Strike 3 identify the John Doe Defendant.
-"It is well established that plaintiffs are permitted to proceed against John Doe defendants so long as discovery can be expected to uncover the defendant's identity."
-Strike 3 Holdings, 964 F.3d at 1210; see also Goodwin, 2021 WL 1978795, at 4-5.
+The name and address of the subscriber associated with the IP Address 72.66.7.195 is certainly relevant because it will help Strike 3 identify the John Doe Defendant.
+See Strike 3 Holdings, LLC, 964 F.3d at 1210 ("It is well established that plaintiffs are permitted to proceed against John Doe defendants so long as discovery can be expected to uncover the defendant's identity.").
 Strike 3 cannot prosecute its claims without knowing the identity of the alleged infringer, and therefore the information it seeks to obtain from Verizon Fios clearly "bears directly on," and is relevant to, Strike 3's claim.
-Goodwin, 2021 WL 1978795, at 4, see generally Strike 3 Holdings, LLC v.
+Goodwin, 2021 WL 1978795 at 4; see generally Strike 3 Holdings, LLC v.
 Doe, 2019 WL 1865919, at 2 (N.D.
 Cal.
 Apr.
+25, 2019)

-25, 2019) (denying motion to quash subpoena served to identify a potential infringer and stating "Plaintiff needs the subscriber information to conduct a good faith investigation").
-Although the subscriber may not have been the actual infringer, at this stage Strike 3 need only demonstrate that learning the subscriber's identity may help it identify the infringer.
+(denying motion to quash subpoena served to identify a potential infringer and stating "Plaintiff needs the subscriber information to conduct a good faith investigation.").
+Although the subscriber of the IP address may not be the infringer, at this stage, Strike 3 need only demonstrate that learning the subscriber's identity may help it identify the infringer.
 See Strike 3 Holdings, 964 F.3d at 1210; see also Arista Records, 551 F. Supp.
-2d at 8 (refusing to consider arguments that the subscriber associated with the IP address may not be the actual infringer as part of review of motion to quash a subpoena served during expedited discovery).
+2d at 8 (refusing to consider arguments that the subscriber associated with the IP address may not be the actual infringer when reviewing a motion to quash a subpoena served during expedited discovery).

-Further, Strike 3's factual allegations support a good faith belief that the infringer will be subject to the Court's personal jurisdiction.
+Further, Strike 3 has established a good faith belief that the infringer will be subject to the Court's personal jurisdiction.
 Absent such a showing, "there is little reason to believe that the information sought will be 'relevant to the subject matter involved in the action," because "[t]he identity of prospective defendants who cannot properly be sued in this district can be of little use in a lawsuit brought in this district."
 AF Holdings, 752 F.3d at 995 (citing Fed.
 R. Civ.
 P. 26(b)(1)); see also Strike 3 Holdings, 964 F.3d at 166-67.
 Strike 3's claims arise under the Copyright Act, 17 U.S.C. § 101 et seq., which "does not provide for the exercise of personal jurisdiction over alleged infringers on any basis."
 Malibu Media LLC v.
 Doe, 177 F. Supp.
 3d 554, 556 (D.D.C.
-2016) (citing Exquisite Multimedia, Inc. v.
-Does 1-336, No. 11-1976 (RWR/JMF), 2012 WL 177885, at 2).
-Accordingly, this Court's personal
+2016) (citing Exquisite Multimedia, Inc., 2012 WL 177885, at 2).